 In the early years of living with arthritis, I lost track of the times people said, ‘it’s just something you have to live with’.
 Because arthritis is so common and there’s no cure, medical practitioners often have little time or understanding for people with arthritis.

 This means YOU have to take responsibility, starting with finding a medical professional who will listen to you and who accepts ‘living with it’ just isn’t good enough.
-I now have a good medical support team, lead by a functional medicine GP and his naturopath colleague, but it took me time and persistence to find the right people.
-They exist, but you’ve just got to keep asking.
+I now have a good medical support team, but it took me time and persistence to find the right people.
+They exist, but you’ve just have to keep asking.
 This is your health - don’t settle for second best!

 There is a lot of additional information you can find out yourself.
 The internet is a blessing for people with arthritis, as you suddenly have access to valuable advice and research.
 But it’s also a minefield of false claims and dubious products.
 My approach is to always check the sources.
 Who wrote this article/blog/post?
 What are their credentials?
 Better still, look for tips which are evidence-based and researched by a credible institution.
 All the ingredients in my products have been through this process.